 In-product offerings sold in your extension must not be converted to any legally valid currency (such as USD, Euro, and so on) or any physical goods or services.

 1.8.2 Disclosing paid features

-Notifications provided through WNS or MPNS are considered product content and are subject to all Add-ons Catalog Developer Policies.
+Notifications provided through WNS or MPNS are considered product content, and are subject to all developer policies for the Microsoft Edge Add-ons store.